ottotsuma/software-engineer-website/src/components/Monad/notes.md

 Pokemon Style Elements battles!
 // Obsidian is the royals resource

+// The villain overall is the sea people, but the villain of Alden arc should be a noble who comes earlier in the story then intended to set up a level of respect, power and intelligence.
+The sea people is a overarching strange treat to the people of Monad.

+// The villains are defeated near the start, then enslaved so its hard to see them as a threat, that is how they are treated by the natives also.
+But the treat comes later once they establish themselves.
+This will be hard to write.

+// Otto becomes the villain for the Aldenese later (Well a Thief) but the hero of leika but to start with is another villain of leika as he is a foreigner.
+Maybe these chapters would be better from another's view point.

+// Alden / elves are the villain for the other countries.
+Until they are not, replaced by something worse, the sea peoples empire.

 // Water Pure (defence) , natural (healing) , dirty (poison)

 https://www.wikiwand.com/en/List_of_mythological_objects